How do I get more involved with the WCCW?

 Can I work here for the day to try it out before deciding to become a member?

 Of course!
-People are welcome to drop by and work on a daily basis.
+First-timers are welcome to drop by and work on a daily basis.
 Feel free to drop a few bucks in the donations jar if you have some cash, but if not don’t worry about it.

 I can’t afford a membership but I want to volunteer here for trade, how do I do that?